Bertha Palmer: Chicago World's Fair and The Women's Building

 According to at least one legend, Palmer helped invent the chocolate brownie when she directed that her kitchen staff come up with a confection smaller than a piece of cake for women attending the Columbian Exposition.

+One of Palmer's challenges as President of the Board of Lady Managers was greeting the highly official guests that arrived at the fair; the most difficult, Infanta Eulalia of Spain.
+Since the beginning of her stay, the Infanta was quite difficult especially when it came to talking to Bertha Palmer, who she had called "'An innkeeper's wife!'" referring to Bertha's relation to The Palmer House.
+Since the Infanta was royalty, she did not like Bertha Palmer's lavish lifestyle as it appeared to the Infanta that Palmer was competing with the duchess as to who had the best grace and authority.
+The conflict between the two women made it to the newspapers.
+"The story took on exaggerated twists.
+It was gleefully related that the two women had occupied separate thrones in the ballroom, but that there had not been enough room under one roof for two such regal personages.
+It was more than rumor that guests had been asked to bow and curtsy twice- once to the Infanta and once to their hostess".

 Art collecting

 At the time of the fair, the Palmers had been enthusiastic art collectors for a number of years.
 They depended on the curator Sarah Hallowell, a Philadelphia Quaker who they had met in 1873, for advice and she introduced the Palmers to the painters in Paris and to the latest artistic trends in the French capital.
 Most Midwestern collectors were still collecting works by the Barbizon School in the 1870s and 1880s, but thanks to the Palmers, this would soon change.
 In the years leading up to the Columbian Exposition, they became clients of the Parisian dealer Paul Durand-Ruel and began to collect French Impressionist works.
 Because Hallowell was curating a loan exhibition of the latest French art for the exposition, the Palmers accelerated their collecting because the curator wanted the latest and greatest in French art for the fair.
-Palmer's collection of Impressionist paintings was unrivaled, soon they had twenty-nine Monets and eleven Renoirs, nine of the Monets were from the Haystacks series, painted 1890-91.
+Palmer's collection of Impressionist paintings was unrivaled, soon they had twenty-nine Monets and eleven Renoirs, nine of the Monets were from the Haystacks series, painted 1890–91.
 These works now form the core of the Art Institute of Chicago's Impressionist collection.
 Hallowell also tried to get the Palmers interested in Auguste Rodin's work, which he had loaned her for the fair.
 The frankness of his nudes had caused a stir at the fair and after resisting for a number of months, works by Rodin entered the collection as well and these were among the first acquired by American collectors.
 Bertha Palmer enjoyed her role as a cultural leader and tastemaker.
 In 1905, Hallowell finally convinced Mrs. Palmer to sit for Rodin.